poseidonos/poseidonos/README.md

 ```

 ### Step 7.
 Configure NVM Subsystems for NVMe Over Fabric Target
-POSArray is ready to create a POS volume.
-Before we create a POS volume, we are going to create and configure an NVM subsystem first.
-The NVM subsystem will allow us to expose the POS volume to initiators over network.
+Now POSArray is ready to create a POS volume.
+Before creating a POS volume, we will create and configure an NVM subsystem first.
+The NVM subsystem will allow us to expose the POS volume to initiators over the network.

 #### Create NVMe-oF Subsystem
 Create an NVMe-oF subsystem using the subsystem create command.